Watch real Users. Understand Why User Struggle.

 Save Troubleshooting Time

-Watch a user's session instead of asking them to describe a technical problem through multiple back-and-forth emails.
+Watch a user's session instead of asking them to describe a technical problem through multiple back and forth emails.

 How Session Replay Actually Works